 If you’re looking for an alternative twist on the traditional safari, Africa has a handful of truly unusual experiences in store.
-You can swap the classic open-topped jeep for the saddle of a pure-bred Arabian horse or the basket of a hot air balloon, giving you a very unique perspective of the African bush and an adrenaline-fuelled adventure at the very same time!
+You can swap the classic open-topped jeep for the saddle of a pure-bred Arabian horse or camel or hop into the basket of a hot air balloon, all which will give you a very unique perspective of the African bush and an adrenaline-fuelled adventure at the very same time!

-Active travellers eager to explore Africa on two feet can trek deep into tropical forest searching for a Silverback gorilla family or try an epic walking safari, hiking across sun-streaked African plains between safari camps.
+Active travellers eager to explore Africa on two feet can trek deep into tropical forest searching for a Silverback gorilla family or troop of chimpanzees or try a thrilling walking safari, walking across the sun-streaked African plains between safari camps.
 These are both wonderful ways to really get a grassroots, back to nature African experience, involving a real sense of personal achievement as well as the safari of a lifetime.

 Budding photographers can set off on a specialised bush experience by booking a Photographic Safari Package.
 These are now offered by many lodges and feature on-location workshops run by photographers to help you get the very most from your safari snaps.

 Each of these options will give you an extraordinary new slant on the idea of safari, making them perfect for second-time safari-goers or anyone after an individual wildlife adventure that doesn’t revolve around ticking off the traditional Big Five.